Typsium/.github/profile/README.md

 </div>
 <hr/>

-Typsium is a community-driven effort for creation and maintenance of amazing chemistry [Typst](https://typst.app/) packages[^1].
-The organization is run by volunteer Typst users.
+Typsium is a community-driven effort for creation and maintenance of amazing chemistry [Typst](https://typst.app/) packages.

-## 🤝 Participating
+The organization is run by volunteer Typst users and is unaffiliated with the official Typst project.

+# 🧑‍🔬 Are you a chemist?
+Let us know what you need!
+Get involved by reporting bugs, making feature requests or answering questions!
+# 🧑‍💻 Are you a developer?
 Everyone is welcome.
 Please get involved and contribute!

 ## 💬 Communication Channels
 Discussion related to the Typsium Project as a whole mostly takes place in the [Discussion Board](https://github.com/orgs/typsium/discussions) otherwise use the package specific repositories.

-[^1]: We are unaffiliated with the official [Typst](https://typst.app) project.